Your scale-up is growing and you need to hire the best possible talent to help manage and ensure its continued success.

 High-growth companies quickly realize the old way of managing the process with spreadsheets is not scalable.

-Thankfully there’s a modern approach to equity management.
+Thankfully there’s a modern approach to manage and even automate your equity plans.

-Ledgy has become known as the leading equity management platform by simplifying the process, allowing companies to not only manage equity plans but all the associated points that come with, including the implications on company value, modeling their funding scenarios, and maintaining their investor relations.
+Ledgy has become known as the leading equity management platform by simplifying the process.
+Companies can manage not only their equity plans but all the associated points that come with it, including the implications on company value, modeling their funding scenarios, and maintaining their investor relations.